 As I sit here and write this blog… I come from a pretty low place.
-I am in the detox unit at Sunshine Coast Health Centre in beautiful BC and thankfully the worst of the withdrawal seem to be over.
+I am in the detox unit at Sunshine Coast Health Centre in beautiful BC and thankfully the worst of the withdrawal seems to be over.
 As anyone who has ever had to deal with a relapse, there are a million reasons for it and it can also seem like there is no good reason.
-My life was going very well and I was slowly learning to deal with situations which would break me down in the past.
-I certainly don’t have the scientific educational background, but I do know these things are a sad part of recovery.
+My life was going very well and I was slowly learning to deal with situations that would break me down in the past.
+I certainly don’t have a scientific-educational background, but I do know these things are a sad part of recovery.

-I can speak first hand about just how much shame and guilt is felt when this occurs but it continues to be a part of the journey towards recovery.
+I can speak firsthand about just how much shame and guilt is felt when this occurs but it continues to be a part of the journey toward recovery.
 Those first moments of walking back into a facility are heartbreaking, anger-inducing, and humbling to the core.

 I know I have been that person who has been there when someone comes back.
 The first thing I usually say to the person is, “I am very happy to know you are back and OK.”
 Because alcohol and drugs take out so many people along the way.
 Those were the very same words I heard when I arrived back and it made me feel a little less like a failure as a human being.
 More as someone who struggles with a disease (if you are 12-step) or a disorder (if you prefer non-12 step), which is still hard for people to understand.